samathaluca/new-lazycamp/test.md

 * Check that when the category name is clicked that all other products in the same category are displayed with invitation to "Book Online Now".
 * Check that when the event date is clicked that all other products listed as events are displayed.

 #### Product Detail Page (product_detail.html)

+* Click on image brings up large image in new tab.

+* Confirm that for a logged in user the email address field has already been populated.

+* If logged in user is either a superuser or is the authorised site owner they will have the option to edit or delete.
+Check that the edit and delete coloured text is displayed when logged in.
+If they edit and delete text is visible, check that the edit product links to the correct product id.

+* If not logged in or on a product page for which you do not have the authority to edit or delete, check that the edit and delete options are not visible.

+* Test the product enquiry form reveals a toast with the success message "Your email was sent Successfully!" when completed and submitted.
+NOTE: this can only be tested in the deployed version due to gitpod and gmail incompatibility.

+* Test the "Please fill in this field" tooltip is revealed if the email is attempted to be sent without completion of all the required fields.

+* Test the links to the products.html Events and the separate link to campspots.html Online Camps bookings

+Bugs-
+The delete function is not working for the campspot unless superuser.
+Check view and admin authorisation. may be incompatibility between campspots added in gitpod and in heroku. may be to access admin and remove all recently added campspots and products as first check.